MSU-Libraries/storcli-doc/README.md

 Implementation Notes
 ----------------------------
 Accessing RAID physical disks is done by Controller/Enclosure/Slot.
-In the Libraries, we only have one RAID controller in our servers and controllers always start with 0.
+If you only have one RAID controller, the control id will always be 0.

-However, you can have multiple enclosures, such as `vault-glfs0a` which is a 36 drive server which has two enclosures, a 24 bay one the front and a 12 bay one on the rear.
-However, enclosure numbering does not start at zero.
-For example in `vault-glfs0a`, the front bay is enclosure 4 and the rear one is enclosure 5.
+However, you can have multiple enclosures, such as a 36 drive server which has two enclosures: a 24 bay one the front and a 12 bay one on the rear.
+Note that enclosure numbering does not start at zero.
+It has commonly been the case where in 36 bay servers, the front bay is enclosure 4 and the rear bay is enclosure 5.

-Within each enclosure, the bay slots always start at 0.
-For example, in `vault-glfs0a` the front one has slots 0 - 23 and the rear has 0 - 11.
+Within each enclosure, the physical slots always start at 0 for StorCLI purposes.
+In the above 36 bay server example, the front would have slots 0 - 23 and the rear would have slots 0 - 11.

+So when referencing `/c0/e5/s9`, it might translate to:
+- controller 0
-So for the purposes of the storcli reports, referencing `/c0/e5/s9` on `vault-glfs0a` translates to: controller 0, enclosure 5 (rear in this case), slot 9 (which is the 10th bay on the rear).
+- enclosure 5 (rear in this example)
+- slot 9 (which is the 10th bay on the rear)

-24 + 9 = Bay 33 on the labels, because the labels on the bays are also numbered starting with 0, but they don't reset back to 0 when going to the rear (like RAID card slot numbers do).
+That is, 24 + 9 = bay 33 when looking at physical bay labels, if the labels on the bays are also numbered starting with 0.
+That is, because they don't reset back to 0 when going to the rear (like RAID card slot numbers do when changing enclosures). _Be aware of your numbering,_ or you might end up pulling a wrong drive.

-In the SID hardware record, in the failed drives notes we always explicitly put both "Front" or "Rear" along with the bay number along with the parenthesis note that it'll be the N+1 disk in that enclosure.